Posttraumatic Stress Symptoms Triple with Combat Exposure

 In a nutshell, the studies are showing that specific combat exposures are the problem, and that deployment (itself) does not significantly affect the onset of PTSD.

-The article also listed characteristics of individuals who are at higher risk of PTSD: being female, divorced, younger, less educated, black, reserve or National Guard member, health care specialist, a self reported smoker or a problem drinker.
+The article also listed characteristics of individuals who are at higher risk of PTSD: being female, divorced with the help of child support attorneys, younger, less educated, black, reserve or National Guard member, health care specialist, a self reported smoker or a problem drinker.
+The details of cases from lawyers like Orange County divorce services helped the findings.
 Furthermore, persistent PTSD symptoms were found to be more common among those who were older, higher educated, divorced, smokers, drinkers, health care specialists, reservist, or national guard members.
+They all can approach for attorney’s help with filing for divorce and also to help them to set up their new life on a safe track.
+You can check out divorce lawyers from Davis Law Firm, to fight your divorce cases.

 Although the overall prevalence was not high, especially compared with the up to 30% rate among veterans of the war in Vietnam, it still represents a substantial number of cases because of the number of military members exposed to combat over time in Iraq and Afghanistan, the researchers said.